XenitAB/xenitab.github.io/docs/xks/developer-guide/wsl2.md

 We think this have something to do with how WSL2 and Windows manages locking of files, to workaround you can make sure that your `.azure` folder is only in your Linux environment.

-Assuming that you haven't defined a custom `AZURE_CONFIG_DIR` you can perform the following to verify you are mounting your `.azure` folder to Windows:
+Assuming that you have not defined a custom `AZURE_CONFIG_DIR` you can perform the following to verify you are mounting your `.azure` folder to Windows:

 ```shell
 $ cd